DarpanKulkarni/dck-cf7-simple-redirection/README.txt

 1. Upload the entire `dck-cf7-simple-redirection` directory to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use `Simple Redirection` tab in your Contact Form 7 editor to configure the plugin.
+3. Use `Simple Redirection` panel in your Contact Form 7 editor to configure the plugin.

 == Screenshots ==

-1. Redirect to selected page
+1. Redirect to a selected page
-2. Redirect to custom URL
+2. Redirect to a custom URL
-3. Open link in new window/tab, add delay
+3. Open link in new window/tab, add a delay

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * Initial release.